 Microbial Cell Biology

-Fortunately, the emergence of electron cryotomography has now allowed us to obtain unprecedented three-dimensional (3D) views of proteins, viruses, and even whole bacterial cells in near-native states to molecular (~2- to 5-nm) resolution.
-In our lab we are both helping to develop electron cryotomography as a structural technique and also using it to study the structures and functions of the supramolecular complexes that, for example, shape bacterial cells, propel them forward, sense where to swim, organize metabolism, secrete signals, attack competitors, and drive growth and division.
+Fortunately, the development of electron cryotomography (ECT) has allowed us to obtain unprecedented three-dimensional (3D) views of proteins, viruses, and even whole cells in near-native states to molecular (~2-5 nm) resolution.
+One of our main research interests is to study the structures and functions of the macromolecular machines that, among other things, shape and specialize prokaryotic cells, drive their growth and division, propel them through their environments, and allow them to attack their competitors.

-Motility machines.
-Most motile bacteria propel themselves with flagella.
-We published the first structure of an entire flagellar motor, which showed among other things the number and shape of the stator "studs" in situ.
-We have now reconstructed motors from several different species; the comparison highlights how each species has adapted the motor to its purposes.
-The Treponema primitia motor, for example, is wider in diameter and has more stator studs, adaptations that could "gear" it down to produce the higher torque it might need as a spirochete to rotate the entire cell.
-Nonflagellar (gliding) motility mechanisms in bacteria have also been described.
-We imaged the attachment organelle of Mycoplasma pneumoniae and proposed that it is a conformationally dynamic engine driving motility in that species.
+Other bacteria propel themselves with flagella.
+We published the first structure of an entire flagellar motor, and later reconstructed motors from several different species, revealing how each species has adapted the motor to its own purposes.
+The Treponema primitia motor, for example, is wider in diameter and has more stator studs, adaptations that could "gear" it down to produce the higher torque a spirochete might need to rotate the entire cell as it burrows into tissue.

-Chemotaxis.
-Given a means to move, bacteria must also know where to go.
-Bacterial chemotaxis is mediated by an array of chemoreceptors embedded in the cell membrane that sends signals to the flagellar motors.
-We used cryotomography to generate the first 3D structures of chemoreceptor arrays in intact, wild-type cells, revealing that the receptors are arranged as a hexagonal lattice of trimers of receptor dimers.
+Directing motility is an array of chemoreceptors embedded in the cell membrane.
+We used ECT to generate the first 3D structures of chemoreceptor arrays in intact cells, revealing that the receptors are arranged as a hexagonal lattice of trimers of receptor dimers.
 We then showed that the basic architecture of chemoreceptor arrays is conserved across bacteria, and even archaea.
 Ongoing work focuses on understanding the mechanism of signal transduction and the molecular basis of the system’s remarkable sensitivity.

 Structural Biology of HIV

 In addition to imaging small cells, we are also investigating the structural biology of the human immunodeficiency virus type 1 (HIV).
-HIV is unusual: although each virus has the same basic membrane and protein layers, they are all unique, making standard methods such as x-ray crystallography or EM-based single-particle analysis ineffective.
+HIV is unusual: although each virus has the same basic membrane and protein layers, each virus is unique, making standard structural determination methods such as X-ray crystallography or EM-based single-particle analysis ineffective.
 Thus, while there are already hundreds of structures of individual HIV protein domains available in the Protein Data Bank, many questions remain about how these assemble to form a virus and how subsequent protein modifications drive maturation.
-In collaboration with Wesley Sundquist (University of Utah), we have now used cryotomography to determine the 3D structures of the immature and mature forms of HIV.
-This work confirmed previous conclusions from simpler projection images that the Gag lattice is organized into concentric spherical shells with hexagonal packing, but 3D images of these shells showed us that the shells are incomplete: the Gag lattice is a patchwork of loosely connected hexagonal nets separated by regions of disorder or vacancy.
+In collaboration with Wesley Sundquist (University of Utah), we used cryotomography to determine the 3D structures of the immature and mature forms of HIV.
+This work confirmed that the Gag lattice is organized into concentric spherical shells with hexagonal packing, but the 3D images also showed that the shells are incomplete: the Gag lattice is a patchwork of loosely connected hexagonal nets separated by regions of disorder or vacancy.
 By computationally extracting individual unit cells from just the highly ordered patches, we produced an average structure of a Gag hexamer, which suggested that the SP1 (spacer peptide 1) forms a lattice-stabilizing six-helix bundle.
-This explains why proteolysis between capsid and SP1 during maturation triggers rearrangement, and why certain drugs that bind SP1 block maturation.
-Other tomograms showed that the cone angle of the mature capsid shell matches the predictions of the current fullerene cone model, and that some viruses have multiple and sometimes even nested capsid shells, arguing strongly against models of maturation that involve gradual collapse of a spherical immature shell.
+This explains why proteolysis between the capsid and SP1 during maturation triggers rearrangement, and why certain drugs that bind SP1 block maturation.
+In other work, we found that the cone angle of the mature capsid shell matches the predictions of the fullerene cone model, and observed intermediates that support a “curled sheet” model of assembly.
+Much work remains to be done to fully understand the structure and assembly of this important virus.

-This work is also supported by the National Institutes of Health, the Beckman Institute at Caltech, the Agouron Institute, and the Gordon and Betty Moore Foundation, and the John Templeton Foundation.
+This work is also supported by the National Institutes of Health, the Beckman Institute at Caltech, the Agouron Institute, the Gordon and Betty Moore Foundation, and the John Templeton Foundation.